wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.md

 this error?
 Absolutely nothing, so why am I being told about them?
 Clearly some error occurred, but it would be much easier if the error message stating that `--colunm` is an unrecognized option were still visible.
-Suspecting that there's probaly some useful information at the top of the output, the user might reasonably use their shell history to rerun the command with a slight modification:
+Suspecting that there's probably some useful information at the top of the output, the user might reasonably use their shell history to rerun the command with a slight modification: